 Student Study Room Policy

 Study Rooms may be reserved up to one week in advance.
-To provide the broadest possible access to the study rooms, multiple bookings (same time, every day, every week) are not allowed.
-Only tutors or faculty who are providing tutoring may make semester-long bookings.
+To provide the broadest possible access to the study rooms, multiple bookings (e.g. same time, every day, every week) are not allowed.

-Groups or individuals who are using noisy media equipment such as TVs or boom boxes will be booked into Room 1 if possible, to avoid disturbing the dean’s office.
+Groups or individuals who are using noisy media equipment such as TVs or boom boxes will be booked into Room 1 if possible, to avoid disturbing the offices nearby.

 Suspension of Borrower Privileges